Applications for fall 2016 will be accepted from January 11th, 2016 to March 4th, 2016.

 Track I and Track II certificate programs in radiation therapy

-Track I Radiologic Technologist Track is a 12-month, full-time certificate program for currently registered radiologic technologists with an associate degree or higher (in any subject) and radiologic technology students who will graduate from their radiology program with an associate degree or higher prior to September of the year for which they are applying.
+Track I Radiologic Technologist Track is a 12-month, full-time certificate program for currently registered radiologic technologists with an associate degree or higher and radiologic technology students who will graduate from their radiology program with an associate degree or higher prior to September of the year for which they are applying.

 A successful applicant must be certified by the American Registry of Radiologic Technologists (ARRT) prior to the start of the program or prior to the end of October during the first program semester.